Armiesburg Covered Bridge

 The Armiesburg Covered Bridge was on the south side of Armiesburg, Indiana.
 The Long Truss with arch covered bridge structure was built by Henry Wolf in 1907 and destroyed by the Great Flood of 1913.

 History

 The site that would later become Armiesburg had been the original crossing spot for General William Henry Harrison in 1811 on his way to the Battle of Tippecanoe.
 In 1812 General Samuel Hopkins would camp his army nearby.
-This is why it's called Armiesburg and not just Armyburg.
+This is why it is called Armiesburg and not just Armyburg.
 Armiesburg was once a thriving community with a mill, stores, and population.
 It was the second county seat with court held there in 1827.
 Many flatboats were launched and passed Armiesburg carrying out of Parke County pork, grain, whiskey, lumber, and other products on their way to the South and New Orleans.